Available with:

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-At Level 6, students will enhance and extend their skills.
-They will integrate the knowledge and experience they will have acquired throughout their studies with a focus on employability characteristics.
-In the final year of this degree, they will fulfil the requirements for their chosen careers in sport, exercise and health settings and beyond.
+At Level 6, you will enhance and extend your skills.
+You will integrate the knowledge and experience you will have acquired throughout your studies with a focus on employability characteristics.
+In your final year of this degree, you will fulfil the requirements for your chosen careers in sport, exercise and health settings and beyond.

-Work placement opportunities are built into the course at Levels 5 and 6 to enable students to apply a ‘real-world’ understanding of their knowledge and skills.
+Work placement opportunities are built into the course at Levels 5 and 6 to enable you to apply a ‘real-world’ understanding of your knowledge and skills.

-• Applied Sports Performance (20 credits) – Option module - This module will further your knowledge and understanding of the determinants of performance in sport.
-After developing core competencies relating to performance needs analysis and planning in sport, you will undertake a placement where you will get the opportunity to apply your learning to provide sports science support with a relevant group or individual.
+This module will further your knowledge and understanding of the determinants of performance in sport.
+After developing core competencies relating to performance needs analysis and planning in sport, you will undertake a 7 week placement where you will get the opportunity to apply your learning to provide sports science support with a relevant group or individual.

-• Applied Exercise & Health (20 credits) - Option module - This module develops your knowledge and understanding of epidemiology and population-based health and disease.
+The aim of the module is to develop knowledge and understanding of epidemiology and population-based health and disease.
 You will critically interpret population-based physical activity, exercise and health data from different population groups.
-You will consider practical implications for improving health and the module will include a placement experience where you will get the opportunity to apply your learning.
+The module will develop your core competencies in measurement, analysis and prescription.
+You will discuss practical implications for improving health through application of theoretical knowledge and vocational grounding to support non-exercising or inactive populations.
+The module will include placement experience where you will get the opportunity to apply your learning to provide advice and prescription for relevant groups or individuals.

-• Issues in Health and Exercise (20 credits) - Option module - This module focuses on developing your awareness and understanding of social sciences perspectives on health and exercise.
-It will enable you to apply psychological and sociological theory/concepts to the study of a range of issues related to health and exercise, including motivation, barriers, facilitators, inequalities, policy and media.
+This module focuses on developing your awareness and understanding of social sciences perspectives on sport, health and exercise.
+It aims to enable you to apply psychological and sociological theory/concepts to the study of a range of issues related to sport, health and exercise, including motivation, barriers, facilitators, risks, inequalities, policy and media.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.